cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

         uint32 latestUpdateBlock;
     }
 ```
-2. A `mapping(address => LinkedList<address>) operatorToWhitelistedContractsByUpdate`, from operator address to a [linked list](../src/contracts/libraries/StructuredLinkedList.sol) of addresses of all whitelisted contracts, ordered by when their stakes were last updated by each middleware, from stalest (at the 'HEAD' of the list) to most recent (at the 'TAIL' of the list)
+2. A `mapping(address => LinkedList<address>) operatorToWhitelistedContractsByUpdate`, from operator address to a [linked list](../src/contracts/libraries/StructuredLinkedList.sol) of addresses of all whitelisted contracts, ordered by when their stakes were last updated by each middleware, from 'stalest'/earliest (at the 'HEAD' of the list) to most recent (at the 'TAIL' of the list)
-3. A `mapping(address => MiddlewareTimes[]) middlewareTimes` from operators to a list of
+3. A `mapping(address => MiddlewareTimes[]) middlewareTimes` from operators to a historic list of
 ```solidity
     struct MiddlewareTimes {
         // The update block for the middleware whose most recent update was earliest, i.e. the 'stalest' update out of all middlewares the operator is serving